oracle/weblogic-kubernetes-operator/docs-source/content/faq/namespace-management.md

 #### Recreating a previously deleted Kubernetes namespace

-If, for some reason, you need to delete a namespace (and the resources in it) and then recreate the namespace, remember to remove the namespace from the operator's `domainNamespaces` list after you deleted the namespace, and add it back to the `domainNamespaces` list after you recreated the namespace.
+If you need to delete a namespace (and the resources in it) and then recreate the namespace, remember to remove the namespace from the operator's `domainNamespaces` list after you deleted the namespace, and add it back to the `domainNamespaces` list after you recreated the namespace using the `helm upgrade` command that have been shown above.

 {{% notice note %}}
 Make sure that you wait a sufficient period of time between deleting and recreating the namespace because it takes time for the resources in a namespace to go way after the namespace is deleted.